-To grant these permissions, add the account to the Recipient Management group in the target Exchange 2010 organization, as follows:
+To add an account to the Public Folder Management group in the Exchange 2010 organization, take the following steps:

-- 1. In the Active Directory Users and Computers snap-in select the Microsoft Exchange Security Groups node. - In the right pane, right-click Recipient Management group and select Properties from the shortcut menu. - On the Members tab click Add and select the Target Exchange Account (in our example, QMM_Trg_Ex).
+- 1. In the Active Directory Users and Computers snap-in select the Microsoft Exchange Security Groups node. - 2.
+In the right pane, right-click Public Folder Management group and click Properties. - 3.
+On the Members tab click Add and select the account. - 4.
+Close the dialog boxes by clicking OK.